ngs-docs/2023-snakemake-book-draft/src/beginner+/wildcards.md

 Note that the `wildcards` namespace is only available _within_ a rule - that's because wildcards only exist within individual rules, and wildcards are not shared across rules!
+(CTB maybe remove.)

 ### All wildcards used in a rule must match to wildcards in the `output:` block

-snakemake uses the wildcards in the `output:` block to fill in the wildcards elsewhere in the rule, so they have to match across the blocks.
+snakemake uses the wildcards in the `output:` block to fill in the wildcards elsewhere in the rule, so you can only use wildcards mentioned in `output:`.

 So, for example, every wildcard in the `input:` block needs to be used in `output:`.
-Consider:
+Consider the following example, where the input block contains a wildcard `analysis` that is not used in the output block:

 ```python
 # this does not work: